 Can CBD help my sick pet?

-Please consult with your DVM before giving your pet any medication, herb or supplement, as there may be contraindications.
-The efficacy of CBD compounds as a treatment for pets is being studied, but it has not been scientifically established, nor has a therapeutic dosage been determined.
+Please consult with your veterinarian before giving your pet any medication, herb or supplement, as there may be contraindications.
+The efficacy of marijuana/CBD as a treatment for pets is being studied, but it has not been scientifically established, nor has a therapeutic dosage been determined.
+Veterinarians are prohibited from prescribing marijuana or CBD due to the federal classification of cannabis as a Schedule 1 drug.